 Harmful Elements on Your Application

 Claims are often denied because you did not provide sufficient evidence for approval.
 This is why it is so important to double-check everything before you submit it.
 Did you provide the correct doctors’ names and addresses?
 Did you provide the correct dates of service?
 The majority of claims are denied due to simple mistakes that can lead to months of frustration for you.
 Some insurance companies will try to point out “bad facts” that are on your medical record.
 This could be drug abuse, alcoholism, working after you say your disability started, or a doctor notating that you are exaggerating your claim.
-If you feel that these bad facts are hurting you, contact the Ortiz Law Firm and let them help you.
+If you feel that these bad facts are hurting you, contact the Ortiz Law Firm and let us help you.

 Communicating with the Insurance Company